Chapter 21: Phase 1 - SaaS Foundation

 5. Log import results to sync_logs

 Rate limiting: Shopify allows 2 requests per second for REST API.
 For a 2,425-product catalog at 250 per page, the import requires ~10 requests and completes in under 10 seconds.
-Larger catalogs use a background job queue.
+Larger catalogs use a Bull+Redis background job queue (included from Phase 1).

 Webhook registration (for ongoing sync):